 - Location: Various venues around Kyoto

-- Kyoto Insider’s Tip: Make sure to arrive with an appetite, as you’ll have the chance to eat the sushi you prepare.
+- Kyoto Insider’s Tip: Come with an appetite!
+You’ll be able to enjoy the sushi you make.

 14. A Traditional Martial Art: Kendo in Kyoto